Cambridge Centre for Housing and Planning Research

 Cambridge Centre for Housing & Planning Research has also undertaken interviews with experts and stakeholders into the different models of co-living.

 - Policymakers, so they are more informed about co-living housing models for older people.
-The report will make recommendations for policy and practice.
+The report made recommendations for policy and practice.

-- Older people’s advocacy and advice organisations, so they understand the benefits, complexities and potential risks of co-living schemes and can advise older people accordingly.
+- Older people’s advocacy and advice organisations, to help them understand the benefits, complexities and potential risks of co-living schemes so that they can advise older people accordingly.

-- The general public – particularly older people, so they have a better awareness of co-living, with a guidance document for older people considering co-living being produced.
+- The general public – particularly older people, to give them a better awareness of co-living.
+This work included a guidance document for older people considering co-living.

 This project was jointly funded by the Nationwide Building Society and the Nationwide Foundation, with both organisations granting an equal amount.Back to current funding